 Avoid Shock Curing

 Ever heard of the term “Shock Curing?”.
 If you’re a veteran lash artist you’ve definitely come across this disaster, or at least heard of it.
 Shock curing is when water or too much moisture meets the adhesive, causing the bond between the natural lash and extension to instantaneously cure.
 This makes the bond stiff, brittle and fragile.
+Excess moisture can actually cause what is commonly known as the 'Blanching Effect' (or Blooming Effect when specifically speaking about shock curing).
+This is when moisture causes the adhesive to micro shatter, forming a crystallized substance at the base of the lashes.

 There are so many situations during a service where you could potentially run into shock curing, such as: